safar1212/oop-school-liberary/README.md

 ## Functionalites 😄

-- You can add different codes and check them.
+- you can add people, teacher and students in the data.

 ## Getting Started 🙌